Film and TV drama

 Get an apprenticeship:

 Apprenticeships are jobs with training.
 They’re a great opportunity to earn while you learn.
-However, it can be challenging to find jobs as an apprentice with production companies as many are not able to take people on for a whole year, which is an apprenticeship requirement at the moment.
+However, it can be challenging to find jobs as an apprentice with production companies.
 It might be worth looking for a job as an apprentice in an industry that uses similar skills, such as literary agent in publishing.
 This could help you develop your craft and create a body of work for a portfolio that you can use to find your way into film and TV drama at a later point.

 Get a degree: